Welcome! I am a doctoral student in Princeton’s Department of Astrophysical Sciences.

 Some recent projects have included:

 Creating and analyzing light curves of stars in open clusters and moving groups, using the TESS full frame images.
-The first data release covers about one sixth of the galactic plane.
-The point is to find planets with known ages, and to enable projects in stellar astrophysics. (paper) (light curves) (planet candidates) (vetting report description document)
+The first analysis covers about one sixth of the galactic plane.
+The eventual aims are to find planets with known ages, and to enable studies in stellar astrophysics. (paper) (light curves) (planet candidates) (vetting report description document)